 “The Peanut Butter Falcon” is co-executive produced in part by Global Down Syndrome Foundation Co-Founder and Executive Director Michelle Sie Whitten, Special Olympics Chairman Timothy Shriver and Best Buddies International Founder Anthony Shriver.

 With Gottsagen, LaBeouf and Johnson along with actors Bruce Dern, John Hawkes and Jon Bernthal, “The Peanut Butter Falcon” earned the Narrative Spotlight audience award at the 2019 SXSW Film Festival.
 The movie was initially slated for a 2017 release.

-Gottsagen’s lead role is also a welcome representation for people with disabilities on-screen.
-Based on a University of Southern California’s Annenberg School for Communication and Journalism report from 2016, only 2.7 percent of characters in the top 900 films examined featured speaking roles for people with disabilities.
+Gottsagen’s lead role is also welcome representation for people with disabilities on-screen.
+Based on a University of Southern California’s Annenberg School for Communication and Journalism report from 2016, only 2.7% of characters in the top 900 films examined featured speaking roles for people with disabilities.
 Most of those characters aren’t played by actors with disabilities.

 After a screening of “The Peanut Butter Falcon” at a Global Down Syndrome Foundation event, LaBeouf shared it was clear Gottsagen’s role in the film was set to make a big difference for others who haven’t seen themselves represented in film and TV.

 “We went to this party where [Zack] got up onstage and flexed for a while, but after there were other people with Down syndrome coming up to him saying like, ‘I’ve never met a movie star like you before,’” LaBeouf said, per Deadline.
 “You could see it, even before the movie, the shared secret, the camaraderie that exists — that mother fucker’s gonna change the world.”